 Bungalow and Craftsman style homes were born out of the Arts and Crafts Movement.
 The emphasis is on natural materials — wood, stone and brick.
 Wide front porches and low-pitched roofs are typical.
 The interior's open floor plan features built-in furniture, big fireplaces and exposed beams.

-Originating in the early 1600s, this Dutch Colonial style of house began as one room for early American settlers.
+Originating in the early 1600s, the Dutch Colonial style of homes first had just one room for early American settlers.
 Easily recognized by the broad gambrel roof, the style typically features dormers, flared eaves extending over the porch and a decorative hood over the front entryway.
-It may also have a centered Dutch double doorway, which was originally used to keep animals from entering the home, while still allowing fresh air to flow theough the home.
-In fact, this house style is also known as a "barn house," because of its striking resemblance to a typical barn.
+The style also may feature a centered Dutch double doorway, which was originally used to keep animals from entering the home while still allowing fresh air to flow through the home.
+This house style is also known as a "barn house" because of its striking resemblance to a typical barn.
 Check out more of this home here.

 The term "farmhouse" doesn't refer to style, but rather to location and function.
 They were originally built on rural land with an emphasis on an agrarian lifestyle.
-Many farmhouses were modeled after popular architectural styles at the time they were built, such as Victorian and Colonial.
+Many farmhouses were modeled after then-popular architectural styles, such as Victorian and Colonial.
 However, farmhouses were built for need rather than design, often featuring functional porches as a transitional space creating a much more informal and inviting exterior.

 Inspired by estates of the French countryside, the provincial style came to America after World War I, bringing with it decorative appeal and romantic touches.
 Today's newer suburban housing developments are incorporating the French provincial style with symmetrical proportions and steep roofs.

 Inspired by Greek architecture and democracy, the Greek revival style flourished in America in the 1830s and 1940s.
-Tall columns and pediments, painted plaster exterior, horizontal transoms, symmetrical shape, bold moldings and embellishments are all key to the style.
-Large and imposing, this home style is commonly found on large estates and historic plantations.
+Tall columns and pediments, a painted plaster exterior, horizontal transoms, a symmetrical shape, and bold moldings and embellishments are all key to the style.
+Large and imposing, this home style is commonly found on large estates.

 Log homes originated as small cabins in the 1600s.
-Originally, they were built as one room using no nails, but now many log homes function as large luxurious getaways.
+Originally, they were built with just one room using no nails, but now many log homes function as large, luxurious getaways.
 Log homes can now be built in any location, but are most often found in a rural setting.
 However, the climate of the surrounding area dictates the type of wood that should be used to build the home.